-However, seeing the substances we have listed, and what they could offer, we could already say that chickens do not need grapes in their diet.
+Considering the substances listed and their potential benefits, it’s clear that while grapes can be part of a chicken’s diet, they are not a necessity.
 It does have some components, which can be considered healthy for the little critters.
 However, it also has a high level of sugar, which is unhealthy for them.

 Nevertheless, this does not mean that you should avoid grapes.
 You can still give them as a treat to your chickens, but make sure to give it to them in moderation.
 There is a big chance your chickens will love grapes, which means you need to be the one controlling how much they could consume.